leonardocamargo/hostfully-test-apis/README.md

 │   │       └── java/         # Automated tests

+│   │           ├── api/     # Apis file to reduce code duplication, where we call the apis

 │   │           ├── base/     # BaseTest class with shared configurations

 │   │           ├── pojos/    # POJOs to map JSON responses